 AVIVA INTEGRATIVE HEALTH LLC

-I understand that the practice of nutrient and lifestyle counseling, like the practice of all healing arts, is not an exact science, and I acknowledge that no guarantee can be given as to the results or outcome of my care.
-I have had an opportunity to discuss with Dr. Mary Sanders the nature and purpose of nutrient and lifestyle counseling.
-I understand and am informed that, as with the practice of all healing arts, nutrient and lifestyle counseling may carry some risks to treatment or limited benefits.
-I do not expect Dr. Mary Sanders to be able to anticipate and explain all risks and complications.
-I consent to rely on Dr. Mary Sanders’ best judgment, exercised during the course of treatment that is in my best interest, based upon the known facts.
+I understand that the practice of Energy Medicine, like the practice of all healing arts, is not an exact science, and I acknowledge that no guarantee can be given as to the results or outcome of my care.
+I have had an opportunity to discuss with Mary Sanders, MIM the nature and purpose of Energy Medicine.
+I understand and am informed that, as with the practice of all healing arts, Energy Medicine may carry some risks to treatment or limited benefits.
+I do not expect Mary Sanders, MIM to be able to anticipate and explain all risks and complications.
+I consent to rely on Mary Sanders, MIM’s best judgment, exercised during the course of treatment that is in my best interest, based upon the known facts.

 I have read the above statement of consent.
-I have also had an opportunity to ask questions about my consent, and by signing below I agree to the above-named nutrient and lifestyle counseling to be administered by Dr. Mary Sanders.
+I have also had an opportunity to ask questions about my consent, and by signing below I agree to the above named Energy Medicine procedures to be administered by Mary Sanders, MIM.
 I intend this consent form to cover the entire course of treatment for my present conditions(s) and for any future condition(s) for which I seek treatment.

 As required by the Privacy Regulations created as a result of the Health Insurance Portability and Accountability Act of 1996 (HIPAA):